nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/activeContext.md

 2. ~~Verify the initial setup~~: ✅ Ran existing tests to ensure baseline functionality is working.
 3. ~~Implement search-only mode~~: ✅ Completed implementation of configurable processing modes with search-only as default.
 4. ~~Add agent logging to terminal~~: ✅ Implemented customizable agent logging to provide visibility into the research process.
+5. ~~Fix Specialized Agents~~: ✅ Corrected the implementation of the `Verification`, `Summary`, and `Analysis` agents to ensure they are fully functional.
-5. **Implement a basic end-to-end test**: Create a new test that simulates a user query and verifies that the orchestrator, specialized agents, and session manager work together correctly.
+6. **Implement a basic end-to-end test**: Create a new test that simulates a user query and verifies that the orchestrator, specialized agents, and session manager work together correctly.
-6. **Refine the agent prompts**: Review and improve the prompts used by the specialized agents to ensure they produce high-quality results.
+7. **Refine the agent prompts**: Review and improve the prompts used by the specialized agents to ensure they produce high-quality results.
-7. **Enhance the CLI**: Improve the user interface with better formatting, more informative output, and more robust error handling.
+8. **Enhance the CLI**: Improve the user interface with better formatting, more informative output, and more robust error handling.

 ## Key Learnings